- Areas of Study

 College of Arts & Sciences: Psychology Department

 The Psychology Department at the University of North Dakota seeks a Postdoctoral Research Associate to study psychological and behavioral mechanisms relevant to understanding sexual violence in teens and young adults.
 This position is part of UND’s Grand Challenge initiative focused on helping rural communities solve their unique health and social problems.
 The initial appointment is for one year and is renewable for a second year pending satisfactory performance.
-The position will be full-time and benefited with a flexible start date of no earlier than 8/16/2018 and no later than 8/16/2019.
+The position will be full-time and benefited with a flexible start date of no later than 8/16/2019.

 Housed within the University of North Dakota’s largest college, the College of Arts & Sciences, the Department of Psychology has 16 full-time faculty and approximately 550 undergraduate majors and 150 graduate students with programs in Clinical (APA-approved), Experimental, and Forensic Psychology.